Kluvens/Computer-Science/Networking/link-layer.md

 - switch learns which hosts can be reached through which interfaces
   - when frame received, switch learns location of sender: incoming LAN segment
   - records sender/location pair in switch table

+If a LAN switch has flooded a packet, it means the switch did not know which LAN segment the packet destination is connected to.

 Switches vs. routers
 - both are store-and-forward